jorgetstechnology/DeathRansom/README.md

 First, the script checks if it's in a sandbox, debugger, vm, etc, and try bypass it.
 It then encrypts all files starting with the defined directory.
 Then, downloads the ransom request script, disable cmd, taskmanager and the registry tools.
+And starts the counter to delete the files.

+## How to use?